janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a Speed Controller using light.speed_control entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Plug your esp32cam in your computer or Raspberry Pi.
-Select new device in EspHome, click continue, write a file name like RC-Car-32cam, choose esp32.
+Select new device in EspHome, click continue, write a file name like RC-Car-32cam, in Select your device type choose ESP32.
  - Click skip.
 Copy and paste in edit button the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
  - Choose Plug into the computer running ESPHome Dashboard and wait the installation.
  - Then other several entities should appears at Home Assistant: